VisionOfEmpire97/suiviProjetHekzamGUI/typ sources/Documentation Technique.typ

 - [ ] Mark a field as modified in the table

 = What could be improved
+- The executable doesn't have a logo, so a per-platform generic logo like #box(image("genericlogo1.png", height: 1em)) on Linux is used by default.
 - Change the distance of Levenshtein by the distance of Damerau-Levenshtein
 - variables in ScanInfo could be renamed to match the Table Headers
+- #link("https://doc.qt.io/qt-6/model-view-programming.html")[An MVC architecture] could be implemented.
 - The minimum size of the Preview might be too restrictive, feel free to reduce `minPreviewSize` and change the `previewSizePolicy` if needed.
 - The second preview viewport (only visible when the primary preview is present in another window) has been left unused for now.
 It might be a good idea to reconsider if it's useful or not.<secondpreview>
 - the image is reloaded every time we click on a field.
 Could be an area of improvement if you have the time.